MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/translate.md

 }
 ```

-The `angle` field is animated from 0 to 360 degrees every 5 seconds.
+The `angle` field is animated from 0 degrees to 360 degrees every 5 seconds.
 The `PaintSurface` handler uses the `angle` property in two ways: to specify the hue of the color in the `SKColor.FromHsl` method, and as an argument to the `Math.Sin` and `Math.Cos` methods to govern the location of the star:

 ```csharp
 public class HendecagramAnimationPage : ContentPage